deadlydog/deadlydog.github.io-staticman/README.md

   This is required for Azure node apps.
 - In [PR #3](https://github.com/deadlydog/deadlydog.github.io-staticman/pull/3) I updated [GitHub.js](lib/GitHub.js) to allow using the legacy GitHub token authentication method with v3 endpoints.

-In addition, I also updated the GitHub Action used for deployments:
+In addition, I also updated the default GitHub Action that the Azure portal had created for deployments:

 - In [PR #1](https://github.com/deadlydog/deadlydog.github.io-staticman/pull/1) I changed it to zip and unzip the artifacts being stored, reducing deployment time from 40+ minutes to about 6 minutes.